grafana/tempo/README.md

 tempo-vulture is tempo's bird themed consistency checking tool.
 It queries Loki, extracts trace ids and then queries tempo.
 It metrics 404s and traces with missing spans.

 ### tempo-cli
-tempo-cli is place to put any utility functionality related to tempo.
+tempo-cli is the place to put any utility functionality related to tempo.

 Currently, it supports dumping header information for all blocks from gcs/s3.
 ```